Generalized Mari\~no-Vafa Formula and Local Gromov-Witten Theory of Orbi-curves: Introduction

 \subsection{Acknowledgments}

 I wish to express my deepest thanks to my advisor Chiu-Chu Melissa Liu.
 When I started this work, she helped me to find many important references, from which I learned the orbifold Gromov-Witten theory and the Mari\~{n}o-Vafa formula.
 I have learned a lot of things from discussions with her.
-Her papers \cite{Liu} \cite{Liu-Liu-Zhou1} \cite{Liu-Liu-Zhou2} guided me through the whole process of this work.
-She also helped me to learn some skills of Latex.
-This paper could not be possible without my advisor Chiu-Chu Melissa Liu.
-I also wish to thank Hsian-Hua Tseng and Jim Bryan for their helpful communications which are important for the work of the local Gromov-Witten theory of orbi-curves.
+Her papers \cite{Liu}, \cite{Liu-Liu-Zhou1}, \cite{Liu-Liu-Zhou2} guided me through the whole process of this work.
+She also helped me to learn some skills of LaTeX.
+This paper would not have been possible without her.
+I also wish to thank Hsian-Hua Tseng and Jim Bryan for their helpful communications which are important to the study of the local Gromov-Witten theory of orbi-curves.

-\section{Initial Value and Orbifold Gromov-Witten/Donaldson-Thomas Correspondence}
+\section{Initial value and orbifold Gromov-Witten/Donaldson-Thomas correspondence}

-The original GW/DT correspondence is conjectured in \cite{MNOP1} and \cite{MNOP2}, which states that the GW theory and the DT theory of a smooth 3-fold are equivalent after a change of variables.
-This conjecture is proven for smooth toric 3-folds in \cite{MOOP}.
+The original GW/DT correspondence is conjectured in \cite{MNOP1,MNOP2}, which states that the GW theory and the DT theory of a smooth 3-fold are equivalent after a change of variables.
+In \cite{MOOP}, this conjecture is proven for smooth toric 3-folds .
 This result can be viewed as the equivalence of the GW theory and the DT theory of the non-orbifold topological vertex.
 In \cite{Bry-Cad-You}, the DT theory of the orbifold topological vertex is established.
 We will prove the orbifold GW/DT correspondence between our GW vertex $G(\lambda;0;p;x)_a$ and the one-leg DT vertex $V_{\nu\emptyset\emptyset}^a(q,q_1,\cdots,q_{a-1})$ which appears in Example 4.2 in \cite{Bry-Cad-You}.
 When $a=2$, this correspondence is proven in \cite{Ros}.

 In \cite{Bry-Cad-You}, the DT vertex $V_{\nu\emptyset\emptyset}^a(q,q_1,\cdots,q_{a-1})$ is expressed as

 where $A_\nu(k,n)=\sum_{(i,j)\in\nu}[\frac{i+k}{n}]$, $s_\nu'$ is the Schur polynomial, $\nu'$ is the conjugate of $\nu$ and $q_{\bullet}=(Q,Qq_{a-1},\cdots, Qq_1\cdots q_{a-1}), Q=(1,q,q^2,q^3,\cdots)$.
 Let $V_{\nu\emptyset\emptyset}^{'a}(q,q_1,\cdots,q_{a-1})= \frac{V_{\nu\emptyset\emptyset}^a(q,q_1,\cdots,q_{a-1})}{V_{\emptyset\emptyset\emptyset}^a(q,q_1,\cdots,q_{a-1})}$ be the corresponding reduced DT vertex.
 The following theorem gives the orbifold GW/DT correspondence between $G^\bullet_{\mu}(\lambda;0;x)_{a}$ and $V_{\nu\emptyset\emptyset}^{'a}(q,q_1,\cdots,q_{a-1})$. \begin{theorem} Under the change of variables $q=-e^{\sqrt{-1}\lambda},q_l=\xi_a^{-1}e^{-\sum_{i=1}^{a-1}\frac{\omega_a^{-2il}}{a}(\omega_a^i-\omega_a^{-i})x_i},l=1, \cdots,a-1$ we have